Commercial Property Assessed Clean Energy (CPACE) Program

-CPACE is also authorized in Washington and we are building out our understanding of how to support the program in Skamania and Klickitat Counties.
+CPACE is also authorized in Washington and we are building our understanding of how to support the program in Skamania and Klickitat Counties.

 CPACE offers benefits to eligible privately-owned commercial, industrial, agricultural, or multi-family (with five or more dwelling units) properties.